Top Twenty Reasons to support the Constitutional Amendment

 It is alarming how quickly the 2% property tax cap established in 2006 was pretty much wiped out by legislative betrayal the very next year!
 The 1% - 2% - 3% caps enacted by the General Assembly in 2008 must be enshrined in the state constitution to protect them from legislative repeal and legal challenge.

-If the November 2, 2010, constitutional amendment referendum passes, the 1% - 2% - 3% property tax caps will become a permanent part of the Indiana Constitution where they cannot be changed by the General Assembly or court challenge.
+If the November 2, 2010, Constitutional Amendment referendum passes, the 1% - 2% - 3% property tax caps will become a permanent part of the Indiana Constitution where they cannot be changed by the General Assembly or court challenge.

 3. The property tax caps will be able to withstand legal challenge.